MicrosoftDocs/dynamics-365-intelligent-order-management/topics/create-new-provider.md

 1. Select **Add existing**.

-1. Select the Intelligent Order Management component type, then select the record you created.
+1. Select the Intelligent Order Management component type, and then select the record you created.

 ## Create a provider transformation

-If your provider requires a transformation, you need to add a provider transformation component to your solution.
-You might be required to create multiple transformations.
+If your provider requires a transformation, add a provider transformation component to your solution.
+You might need to create multiple transformations.

-1. In your provider solution, select **New.**
+1. In your provider solution, select **New**.

 1. Select **IOM Provider Definition Transformation**.